rohin-nayar/rohin-nayar.github.io/docs/experience.markdown

   <li>Worked on the telemetry system and software data visualization platform to display and collate data.
 Improved data accessibility and interpretation, facilitating real-time decision-making during missions, contributing to the overall success of the space program.</li>

   <li>Received the Advanced Hackspace Hackstarter Grant (£500) to manufacture the avionics system additively, used Autodesk Fusion 360 to design the avionics bay.
 Proposed innovative manufacturing methods, securing funding for the avionics system, showcasing leadership and creativity in engineering solutions</li>

+  <li>Delivered presentation for partnership deal with OneWeb to an audience of 60+ providing an overview of the electronic system design and how we would use their tehcnology for potential future use cases</li>
 </ul>

 <div>